 The law on IR35 came into effect way back in April 2000, aimed at catching “disguised remuneration”.
 Then it was focussed on an individual using a limited company (a “personal services company”) as the vehicle for his or her business, where it might look like the person was an employee if the company did not exist.

 HM Revenue & Customs have had on-going problems with getting more self-employed relationships classed as employment situations and raising the anticipated extra £300 million a year through this legislation.
 (To see just how far short the extra tax revenue raised was, read this short article in Wikipedia: https://en.wikipedia.org/wiki/IR35#Revenue_raised.)

 Their latest changes to tax law for the self-employed are in two parts under the Finance Act 2017:

 - In April 2017 the law changed for any consultants engaged by public bodies, e.g. the BBC, the NHS or central and local government departments.
 This now means the public sector client has to make a determination on the consultant’s tax status.

-- In April 2020 the law will change for all others, i.e. consultants engaged by private sector bodies, e.g. businesses, charities and other non-governmental organisations.
+- In April 2021 the law changed for all others, i.e. consultants engaged by private sector bodies, e.g. businesses, charities and other non-governmental organisations.
 At this point, the private sector clients will all need to make determinations on the status of their contractors.